drtaissa/drtaissa.github.io/cv.md

         * The Astrophysical Journal,
         * The Astrophysical Journal Letters and
         * Revista Mexicana de Astronomía y Astrofísica.
-* Research group organisational duties 2017 – present
+* Research group organisational duties @ KU Leuven 2017 – 2022
 * Astronomer on Duty, Mercator, La Palma, Spain 2017
 * Astronomer on Duty, APEX, Chile 2012
 * Member of the Women in Physics Committee, University of Melbourne, Parkville 2010 – 2011